Miraval Studios

 Miraval Studios is a recording studio located in the Château de Miraval, a 900 hectares estate located in Correns, in the Var department of Provence (France).
-Founded in 1977 by French jazz pianist Jacques Loussier and sound engineer Patrice Quef, it was in operation under the name Studio Miraval until the mid-2000s, but sat unused after the acquisition of the estate by actors Brad Pitt and Angelina Jolie in 2011.
-Brad Pitt and French producer Damien Quintard reopened the fully restored and refurbished studios under the name Miraval Studios in October 2022.
+Founded in 1977 by French jazz pianist Jacques Loussier and sound engineer Patrice Quef, it was in operation under the name Studio Miraval until 1998, when the château was bought by wine producer Tom Bove.
+It was sold to actors Brad Pitt and Angelina Jolie in 2011.
+Brad Pitt and French producer Damien Quintard restored and refurbished the studios, and opened them under the name Miraval Studios in October 2022.

 Studio Miraval (1977–2000s)

 Jacques Loussier, founder of Studio Miraval.

-For hundreds of years, the Miraval estate in the south of France has inspired artisans, vintners and musicians alike with its simple, otherworldly beauty.
-Surrounded by gardens, stone terraces, fountains and a forest of white oak and evergreen, the 900-acre property has produced wines and olives since the 13th century.

-In 1977, the estate's then-owner, French pianist and composer Jacques Loussier, and sound engineer Patrice Quef built a state-of-the-art recording studio on the property, the Studio Miraval.
+In 1977, French pianist and composer Jacques Loussier, owner of Château de Miraval, and sound engineer Patrice Quef built a state-of-the-art recording studio on the property, which was named Studio Miraval.
 Loussier began by recording his own work, mainly for films, and then started taking on French artists such as Maxime Le Forestier and Pierre Vassiliu.

 Miraval achieved fame thanks to Pink Floyd, who came there in 1979 to record part of their album The Wall.
 Subsequently, equipped with one of the first SSL mixing consoles in France, Miraval recorded AC/DC, Judas Priest, The Cranberries, The Cure, Muse, Wham!, Level 42, David Sylvian (solo and with Rain Tree Crow), Chris Rea, Sade, the Go-Betweens, Steve Winwood, Yes, UB40, Chris Braide, Shirley Bassey, the Gipsy Kings, Shakatak, Rammstein, Fonky Family, Kelly Family, Blankass, Silmarils, Jimmy Barnes and many others.
 Later on, in the early and middle 2000s, Rammstein recorded the album Mutter, and Courtney Love also spent a few weeks in the estate.
 Muse used the studio for their 2006 album Black Holes and Revelations.

 In 1998, Loussier sold Miraval to businessman–turned–wine producer Tom Bove who resold it in 2011 to actors Brad Pitt and Angelina Jolie who decided not to operate the studio anymore.